-The good news is finding the perfect balance in your emails so they’re warm, concise, confident, and direct can be done by implementing the following four rules.
+You can write great emails and achieve the perfect balance by implementing the following four rules.
 Do this with the next email you write, and you will see how your reader responds in kind!

 1. Keep your tone warm, engaging, and respectful